Get Directions

 Our usual evaluation and treatment of emergency cases include:

-To consult or meet with our board-certified medical specialists in internal medicine, critical care, veterinary surgery, oncology, cardiology, diagnostic imaging, or acupuncture, please schedule an appointment in advance.
+To consult or meet with our board-certified medical specialists in internal medicine, critical care, veterinary surgery, oncology, or diagnostic imaging, please schedule an appointment in advance.

 Your family veterinarian may refer you to us for help with diagnosing and caring for your pet, or a second opinion.
 Before we advise you on a treatment plan, we will need to have your pet’s medical history and a list of their current medications and dosage.
 Our compassionate care team can reach out to your vet if you provide us their name or contact information, or they can share your pet’s medical records (x-rays, blood work, medication, and other medical history) with us via email at records@vsrockies.com.